peter88213/yw2md/docs/usage.md

 The path of the source file for the conversion.

-- If it's a yWriter project file with extension 'yw6' or 'yw7', a new Markdown formatted text document will be created.
+- If it's a yWriter project file with extension '.yw7', a new Markdown formatted text document will be created.
 - Otherwise, the source file will be considered a Markdown formatted file to be converted to a new yWriter 7 project.